Recent Blog Post

 a man holding his neck in pain

 Traumatic brain injuries can be completely life-altering and even lead to premature death.
-These damages can be tricky to pursue in car accident cases because often they are what are colloquially called “invisible injuries.”
+These damages can be tricky to pursue in car accident cases because they are “invisible injuries.”
 TBIs can cause mood and personality changes, difficulty with focus, phantom pains in the extremities, and a world of symptoms that may not be immediately associated with head trauma.
-Diagnosis by a medical professional is important in these cases.
+Diagnosis by a medical professional is crucial in these cases.

 Broken Bones

-If you have broken bones that are not quite healed, a serious car accident can cause the bones to re-break.
-Aggravation of a broken bone can also come in the form of sores that become infected, which can create new complications with the existing break.
+If you have broken bones that are not quite healed, a serious Michigan car accident can cause the bones to re-break.
+Aggravation of a broken bone can also create sores that become infected, creating new complications with the existing break.

 The Eggshell Rule in Michigan